 The organisations and entities who are expected to sign up as a GSP for GST are visualised to be as under:

-GSPs will be free to charge the tax payers depending on the services they offer to the tax payers.
-All agreements between tax payers and GSPs shall be decided by them exclusively.
-GSTN will not have any control on them.
+GSPs will be free to charge the taxpayers depending on the services they offer to the taxpayers.
+All agreements between taxpayers and GSPs shall be decided by them exclusively.
+GSTN will not have any control over them.
 While the billing plan or charges are entirely up to the GSPs, it can be expected that in a bid to be competitive, GSPs for GST India will need to be pragmatic in their pricing anyway.

 The GST Suvidha Provider registration process was conducted across the months of October to December 2016, post which the shortlisting was carried out across January and February 2017.
 In March 2017, the first GST Suvidha Provider shortlist of 34 was announced, and contracts were signed with the shortlisted GSPs.
 On signing of the contract, each GSP obtained a unique license key for accessing the GST system.
 GSPs will be authenticated using this license key (Client ID + Client Secret) provided by the GSTN and will also have a provision to generate multiple License keys as per its need.